-A tax rate (3 percent) is applied, for a taxable value of $3,960.
-When the mill levy (which varies by city, county, and even school district but averages 538 mills) is applied to the taxable value, approximately half of the taxable value is the amount of property taxes due – in this example, approximately $2,000.
+But, when the mill levy* is applied to the taxable value, approximately half of the taxable value becomes the amount of property taxes due; in this example, approximately $2,000.

-In this example, note that we started at an appraised value of $200,000 and ended with a tax due of $2,000, or 1 percent of market value.
+In this example, note that we started at an appraised value of $200,000 and ended with a tax due of $2,000, or 1% of market value.

-That is a general benchmark for property taxation, which means that anything above 1 percent of market value for an annual tax bill is too high.
+This is a general benchmark for property taxation, meaning anything above 1% of market value for an annual tax bill could be considered a high tax rate.

 *Mill Levy varies by city, county, and even school district but averages 538 mills.